ReductioAbsurdum/React-Notes-and-Examples/README.md

 * The virtual DOM is like a mediator between the Javascript logic and the actual DOM

 React is writing HTML inside the javascript with JSX instead of on the HTML page
+  * JSX stands for Javascript as XML
 <hr>
+  To use this repo for learning React Basics, simple locate the files based on the EX path.
+Read the notes listed on the Readme to get an idea of what's going on in the file example.

-  For anything vaguely written on this page for any levels, look up more info at source api docs: https://facebook.github.io/react/docs/react-api.html
+  For anything vaguely written on this page for any of the levels and examples, look up more info at source api docs: https://facebook.github.io/react/docs/react-api.html
 <hr>

 ###Level 1 (Creating Elements and rendering React to the DOM):